Javier A. Centonzio | Esq.

 Email: [email protected]

-Javier A. Centonzio is a Partner and Co-Founder of Weylie Centonzio, PLLC.
+Javier A. Centonzio is the Founder of Centonzio Law, PLLC.
 He received his Juris Doctorate (J.D.) with a Certificate of Concentration in Advocacy from Stetson University College of Law.
 He also completed his Masters of Law (LL.M) in Elder Law at Stetson.

 Javier is a proud veteran who served as an infantryman on active duty in the U.S. Marine Corps and in the Kansas Army National Guard.
 Upon returning from Iraq in 2006, Javier has continued to serve others by dedicating himself to advocacy.
 While pursuing his J.D. at Stetson, he worked as a legal intern in the Veterans Appellate Rights Clinic and was a driving force in the creation of the Veterans Law Institute at Stetson.
 He also interned at the Veterans Pro Bono Consortium in Washington, D.C., and the Regional Counsel Office of the Department of Veterans Affairs in Bay Pines, Florida.
 At graduation, he received the Walter Mann award, which recognizes one law student out of the graduating class who has shown the greatest promise of becoming an outstanding leader in the profession.
 After graduation, Javier accepted a judicial clerkship with the Honorable Robert N. Davis at the United States Court of Appeals for Veterans Claims in Washington, DC.